andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo.md

 * Issued to
 * Issued by

-I needed a way to manage all construction administration phase revisions within Revit revision clouds and then regularly export an itemized list to Excel for distribution to the contrator.
+Our team wanted to manage all revision data within Revit revision clouds and regularly export a log to Excel for distribution to the contrator.
 At a minimum, the Excel document would need to list the following.

 * Sheet Number
 * Sheet Name
 * Revision Number
 * Revision Description
 * Revision Date
-* RFI/ASI/PR/CCD Number
+* Mark (For example, RFI 001) [Instance Parameter]
-* Comments
+* Comments [Instance Parameter]

-The solution: Dynamo.
+Revit can't do this out of the box, but Dynamo can!

-Using the following graph and custom Python code, I was able to extract the necesary data from Revit and push it to Excel.
+The following Dynamo definition and custom Python node extracts the relevant revision data from Revit and pushes it to Excel.

-### Dynamo Graph: Part 1
+### Dynamo Definition: Part 1

-Part 1 of the graph pulls in all of the revision clouds and sheets within the active document and runs the elements through a custom Python node.
-RFI/ASI/PR/CCD Numbers and Comments are pulled in as instance parameters so that every revision cloud can have a unique identifier and a unique comment.
+Part 1 of the definition pulls in all of the revision clouds and sheets within the active document and runs the elements through a custom Python node.

 {% include image.html image="Revit-Revision-Cloud-Data-to-Excel-via-Dynamo-001a.png" %}

 ### Custom Python Node

-Revit does not automatically report the Sheet Number or Sheet Name to a revision cloud parameter, so a custom Python node was required to match up the elements and views.
+The custom Python code below filters through sheets and views-on-sheets looking for revision clouds.
+For each match the code collects the revision cloud element, associated sheet, and referencing view.

 {% highlight python %}
 # Python Node for Dynamo
 # Input: Revision Clouds, Sheets
 # Output: Matching Sheets, Matching Revision Clouds, Referencing Views
-# Version 0.5
+# Version 0.6
 # Coded by Andrew King
 # http://andrewkingme.com
 #